richardszalay/richardszalay.github.io/_drafts/ios-deploy-pipeline-1-introduction.md

   last_name: ''
 ---

 Let's get this out of the way: I'm not an iOS developer.
 In fact, I'm not a mobile developer at all.
-What I am is someone who cares about having optimal technical processes.
-This blog series represents the realisation that the status quo for iOS build and deployment, compared to other client/server technologies, is woefully unoptimised and my quest to change that.
+What I am is someone who feels the need to tinker when I see a process that could be improved.
+This blog series was sparked by my desire to have our iOS testing and release processes have all the consideration that so many other technologies already enjoy.

 ## Deployment Pipelines